-The required 20% state match for the FFY 2015 capitalization grant is \$1,792,400.
+The required 20% state match for the FFY 2016 capitalization grant is \$1,684,600.
 These funds are required to be in place prior to drawing down the award.
-The State of Connecticut expects to have the required state match amount deposited prior to the expenditure of any federal FFY 2015 capitalization grant dollars.
+The State of Connecticut expects to have the required state match amount deposited prior to the expenditure of any federal FFY 2016 capitalization grant dollars.
 The state match is provided through the proceeds of state General Obligation Bonds issued prior to 2001 and cash contributions from the state.
 Since 2007, additional state match has been provided by the contribution of principal and interest payments collected from the State of Connecticut on General Obligation Bonds issued to provide interest subsidy for the CWF and held outside the CWF until payments are received by Connecticut.
 These funds are no longer needed by the CWF for debt service because of the issuance of lower cost refunding bonds and additional contributions by Connecticut.
 These payments are held and deposited as cash contributions for the DWSRF state match.
-As of March 31, 2015, the DWSRF has received and deposited \$34.3 million for the required match.
+As of March 31, 2016, the DWSRF has received and deposited \$39.6 million for the required match, including those for the FFY 2016 capitalization grant.